Sequentially Cohen-Macaulay Co-Chordal Graphs: Structure and Projective Dimension: Relation between Projective dimension of a graph and its maximum degrees

-In this section we give an example which shows the conjecture of Eliahou and Villarreal does not hold in general.
-The conjecture states that whenever $G$ is connected and it is the complement of a co-chordal graph.
-Indeed, the difference between the projective dimension and a maximum degree of a graph may not be bounded in general.
+Now, we give an example which shows the difference between the projective dimension and a maximum degree of a graph may not be bounded in general.
 The following inequality is well known (see {\cite[Corollary B.4.1]{Vasconcelos1998}})

 and the equality holds if $\K[\Delta_G]$ has 2-linear resolution.
 Hence the equality holds in Equation \eqref{eq1} if $G$ is a co-chordal graph.

 The \emph{$r$-barbell} graph is a chordal graph obtained by connecting two copies of a complete graph $\mathcal{K}_r$ by a bridge, for example see Figure \ref{fig1}.